 The Children and Adolescent Mental Health Services (CAMHS) Redesign covers all NHS funded mental health services for children and young people from birth to their 19th birthday in Lancashire and South Cumbria.

-Training for Primary Mental Health Workers in Lancashire and South Cumbria
+Training delivered by Primary Mental Health Workers in Lancashire and South Cumbria

 Aims of Youth MHFA